SiliconLabs/bluetooth_applications/bluetooth_ethernet_gateway/README.md

 ## Overview

-This project aims to implement a simple Bluetooth-Ethernet Thin Gateway, the sensor measures and collects data from the device's environment and the gateway request the results via BLE.
+This project aims to implement a simple Bluetooth-Ethernet Thin Gateway, the sensor measures and collects data from the device's environment and the gateway requests the results via BLE.

-When the device in connected to a sensor peripheral the gateway reads the BLE characteristics to retrieve the measured temperature and humidity.
-The measurements results are uploaded to dweet.io via the Ethernet Click board.
+When the device is connected to a sensor peripheral the gateway reads the BLE characteristics to retrieve the measured temperature and humidity.
+The measurement results are uploaded to dweet.io via the Ethernet Click board.

 The block diagram of this application is shown in the image below: